Amrita-TIFAC-Cyber-Blockchain/MeRiT/README.md

 Yes, our solution would have social and Governance Impact.

-- **Social** because today most of us generate enoromous amount of data like picutres, videos, social media posts which is subject to intellectual property rights.
+- **Social and Economical** because today most of us generate enoromous amount of data like picutres, videos, social media posts which is subject to intellectual property rights.
 The present day social media platforms like YouTube, Instagram and Facebook are generating new Business and Economic model.
 Our system would help in identifyin media piracy which would impact all these social media content creators economically.

 #### Did you socialise your project or interact with anyone in the community?
 What notes did they give?
 Please tag them.